NotTacoz/jacaranda/content/notes/structural isomers dispersion force and boiling points.md

 - -> there is less area of contact between temporary/induced dipoles, and/or molecules
 - -> dispersion force strength decreases
 - -> boiling point decreases
+- functional groups also increase the boiling point (eg dichloroethane has higher boiling boiling point than ethane)

 cis and trans has same physical properties pretty much